 Use Your Bodyweight, Bro

 That leaves you with one option: bodyweight exercises.
 These are a staple in any prison workout plan, but if you thought bodyweight exercises were limited to the standard push-up/sit-up routine, think again.
-Depending how hard you push yourself, a bodyweight workout routine can leave you begging for mercy in a pool of your own sweat.
+Depending how hard you push yourself, a full-body bodyweight workout routine can leave you begging for mercy in a pool of your own sweat.

 Bottom line: if a prisoner can get ripped with nothing besides his own bodyweight, so can you.